-- 1. In the Visual Studio Web Application project, click the View menu, and then click Toolbox. - 2.
-In Visual Studio, open the layout or sublayout that will contain the control. - 3.
-In Visual Studio, in the layout or sublayout, click the Design tab. - 4.
-In Visual Studio, drag the control from the toolbox onto the layout or sublayout, or insert control markup.
-For a placeholder, use the following markup as a prototype:
+- 1. In the Visual Studio Web application project, click the View menu, and then click Toolbox. - 2.
+Edit the layout or sublayout that will contain the control. - 3.
+In the layout or sublayout, click the Design tab. - 4.
+Drag the control from the toolbox onto the layout or sublayout, or insert the control markup.
+For a placeholder, use the following markup template: